farukerdem34/hotfix-kvadra-touchpad-nixos/README.md

 ## The problem

-On this notebook, the touchpad stops functioning after some idle time (10-30 minutes).
+On these notebooks, the touchpad stops functioning after some idle time (10-30 minutes).

-he notebook is equipped with an Intel i5-1235U CPU, four Intel Corporation Alder Lake PCH Serial IO I2C controllers, and a SYNA3602 touchpad connected via the I2C serial bus.
+The notebook is equipped with an Intel i5-1235U CPU, four Intel Corporation Alder Lake PCH Serial IO I2C controllers, and a SYNA3602 touchpad connected via the I2C serial bus.